 LinkedIn Image Post Size

-Since videos and cool visuals usually take more time to create, most LinkedIn posts are either simple text, a shared link to a website, or text accompanied by an image.
+Since visual content such as videos and cool visuals usually take more time to create, most LinkedIn posts are either simple text, a shared link to a website, or text accompanied by an image.

 Nevertheless, image posts are also something that you should be paying attention to.
 The recommended sizes for LinkedIn image post are 1200 x 1200 pixels (square) and 1080 x 1350 pixels (portrait).

-When you post LinkedIn images, you should also keep in mind that they will display different sizes on desktop and smartphone app.
+When you post LinkedIn images, you should also keep in mind that they will display different sizes on desktop and smartphone apps.

 LinkedIn Logo Cover Image Size